astamm/fdacluster/cran-comments.md

+## Resubmission 2

+This a re-submission in which I:

+- skip k-means unit tests on CRAN when using exhaustive search for initialization to keep the overall check time under 10 min on all platforms;
+- removed C++11 specification;
+- removed aneurisk65 data which is currently unused in the package but heavy.

-## Resubmission
+## Resubmission 1

-This a resubmission in which I reduced the elapsed time of the examples for the `caompare_caps()` function.
+This a re-submission in which I reduced the elapsed time of the examples for the `compare_caps()` function.

 ## Test environments
 * local macOS R installation, R 4.2.3